Human Sciences Staff Profile of the Month

 "This is an immense honor.
 It's wonderful to be a part of the process in which students are awarded for their hard work and achievements."

 Outside of the Dean's Office, you can find Tristin at the park with her husband, daughter, and their two dogs.
-She loves the outdoors and writing for her blog.
+She loves the outdoors and writing on her blog.
 One day Tristin says she hopes to finish her Master of Education degree.

 Congratulations, Tristin!
 Thank you for all you do.